vmagelo/msdocs-django-three-azure-services/README.md

 ## Deployment (Todo)

-1. Do managed identity work:
+1. Do managed identity work following [Auth from Azure-hosted apps](https://review.docs.microsoft.com/en-us/azure/developer/python/sdk/authentication-azure-hosted-apps):
     * app service, set managed identity as system-assigned
     * assign role as "Storage Blob Data Contributor", so app service can connect to storage
     * anything else?
+PostgreSQL uses config/env variables so this doesn't get managed identity.

 1. Deploy the app with one of the methods: VS Code, local git, ZIP.